Trumeet/Setupwizard/README.md

 Our purpose is to publish it to maven so third-party app developers can use it easily.
 Everything I've modified is marked as:
 ```
-// Changed by Trumeet@GitHub: xxx (The description of the modification)
+// XXX by Trumeet@GitHub: xxx (The description of the modification)
 ```

 ## Main modifications